FinanceLooker [0.0.8]

 Income Statement

-• National Beverage Corp innovatively refreshes America with a distinctive portfolio of sparkling waters juices energy drinks and to a lesser extent carbonated soft drinks We believe our creative product designs innovative packaging and imaginative flavors along with our corporate culture and philosophy make National Beverage unique as a stand alone entity in the beverage industry
+• Celebrating its 40th anniversary in November 2025 National Beverage Corp innovatively refreshes America with a distinctive portfolio of sparkling waters juices energy drinks and to a lesser extent carbonated soft drinks We believe our creative product designs innovative packaging and imaginative flavors along with our corporate culture and philosophy make National Beverage unique as a stand alone entity in the beverage industry

-• Creative Innovations Building on a rich tradition of flavor and brand innovation with more than a 135 year history of development with iconic brands such as Shasta and Faygo we have extended our flavor and essence leadership and technical expertise to the sparkling water category Proprietary flavors and our naturally essenced beverages are developed and tested in house and made commercially available only after extensive concept and sensory evaluation Our variety of distinctive flavors provides us with a unique advantage with today s consumers who demand variety and refreshing beverage alternatives
+• Creative Innovations Building on a rich tradition of flavor and brand innovation with more than a 135 year history of development with iconic brands such as Shasta and Faygo we have extended our flavor and essence leadership and technical expertise to the sparkling water category Unique flavors and our naturally essenced beverages are developed and tested in house and made commercially available after extensive concept and sensory evaluation We believe our variety of distinctive flavors provides us with a competitive advantage with today s consumers who demand variety and refreshing beverage alternatives

 • Innovation Ethic We believe that innovative marketing packaging and consumer engagement is more effective in today s marketplace than traditional higher cost national advertising In addition to our cost effective social media platforms we utilize regionally focused marketing programs and in store brand ambassadors to interact with and obtain feedback from our consumers We also believe the design of our packages and the overall optical effect of their placement on the shelf shelf marketing has become more important as millennials and younger generations become increasingly influential consumers and are now influencing baby boomers and older generations

-• Creative Dynamics In a beverage industry dominated by the cola giants we pride ourselves on being able to respond faster and more creatively to consumer trends than competitors burdened by legacy production and distribution complexity and costs The ability to identify consumer trends and create new market leading concepts defines our new product development model Speed to market with the appropriate concept unique flavor creation and trend forward better for you ingredients continues to be our goal Internal development teams are responsible for concept creation packaging and design which allow for rapid go to market timing and reduced development costs We strive to provide retailers and consumers with the most innovative flavors and packaging in the industry Two of our LaCroix distinctive variety packs as well as Zero Sugar Shasta and three new flavors of Rip It were recently honored as top recipients of the International Davey Awards for creativity Presently our primary market focus is the United States and Canada Certain of our products are also distributed on a limited basis in other countries and options to expand distribution to other regions are being considered
+• Market Dynamics In a beverage industry dominated by the cola giants we pride ourselves on being able to respond faster and more creatively to consumer trends than competitors burdened by legacy production and distribution complexity and costs The ability to identify consumer trends and create new market leading concepts defines our new product development model Speed to market with the appropriate concept unique flavor creation and trend forward better for you ingredients continues to be our goal Internal development teams are responsible for concept creation packaging and design which allow for rapid go to market timing and reduced development costs We strive to provide retailers and consumers with the most innovative flavors and packaging in the industry Packaging for both LaCroix Mojito and Zero Sugar Faygo were newly honored as top recipients of the International Davey Awards for creativity joining Zero Sugar Faygo and Rip It as recent honorees

 • Everfresh and Mr Pure 100 juice and juice drinks are available in a variety of flavors from such classics as Orange Cranberry and flavored lemonades to exotics that include Papaya Pineapple Mango Peach Watermelon and Island Punch The brands signature package is a hot filled 16 oz glass bottle designed for single serve consumption